 Some agents will be better than others, but all Sky Club staff are eager to help however they can.
 It's worth a shot to ask for an assist with a future flight if you're already traveling.

-Delta call wait times have never been worse, and it’s inexcusable.
+Delta call wait times have been awful for months upon months, and it's inexcusable.
 But this, too, shall pass.
-As the airline staffs up at its call centers over the summer to cope with a growing travel surge, the hours-long waits to connect with a Delta agent should steadily shrink.
+As the airline staffs up at its call centers to cope with a growing travel surge and battles past skyrocketing COVID-19 cases and flight cancellations, the hours-long waits to connect with a Delta agent should steadily shrink.
+We hope.